thejunaidiqbal/chatbot-JS/README.md

-# chatbot using JavaScript and Web API:
+# ChatBot using JavaScript and Web API:
 <hr>
 <p>In this project, I created a Chatbot using Javascript only.
 I used Web speech API for this.
-I can do two major things in this project:
+I can do two major things in this project:-</p>
 * Convert speech to text using javascript.
-* Get voice response from a bot in reply to the input.<p>
+* Get voice response from a bot in reply to the input.

 ## Preview